 Discussion: May touch on methods and analyses (reasons for choices, estimations of degree of confidence); may suggest conclusions to be drawn or directions for further research.

 Determination of precision of data and results, handling of variances; (This may include information on margin of error, std. deviation, etc. and filtering out anomalies and artifacts.)
 May include tables and charts of both raw and derived data.

 Results: Generally an extension or synopsis of the

 References Cited: useful for corroboration or as

-Considerations in the evaluation of individual studies
+Considerations in the evaluation of individual studies include their source and type,

-research, scientific journal, research organization attached to
+research, scientific journals, organizations attached to

 Type: See types above, rank according to appropriate

 Derivative Studies should be examined for the methods by which data was assigned, whether it was adopted directly or as an average or whether computational methods were used taking into account differences in the populations from with the comparative data was derived.

 Reviews should be evaluated on the basis of the authors/source and of any bona fide studies cited.